chulme/queue-entertainment-system/README.md

 * gameLogic - the core methods used for the game mode.
 * mbedDevices - for controlling devices built into the microcontroller unit.
 * pcCommunication - for communicating and acting upon messages received over serial from the PC application.
-* I2C_FPGA - for communicating with the FPGA using I2C.
+* I2C_FPGA - for communicating with the FPGA using I2C (developed by a project team-member).